Tony118g/captured/README.md

 #### User Profiles
 * Each user has a profile that can be viewed by clicking on a relevant profile link.
-* The profile page displays the users username and avatar as well as description (if present).
+* The profile page displays the user's username and avatar as well as a description (if present).
-* Profile statistics are also displayed (number of posts, followers and following).
+* Profile statistics are also displayed (number of posts, followers, and following).
 * A follow/unfollow button is also present for users to follow or unfollow the profile if they so wish.
-    * If the user owns the profile being viewed, a three dot menu is displayed for them to use to edit the profile and the follow/unfollow button is not present.
+    * If the user owns the profile being viewed, a three-dot menu is displayed for them to use to edit the profile and the follow/unfollow button is not present.
 * Underneath the section displaying profile details, all photos posted by the relevant user are displayed.

 ![Profile details display](documentation/readme-images/user-profile.png)

 * ##### Profile Creation
     * When a user signs up and creates a user account, a corresponding profile is automatically created for them.

 * ##### Profile Editing
     * If a user is viewing their own profile, there is a button option that displays a dropdown menu for editing the profile data when clicked.
 More details on the dropdown menu can be found [here](#edit-and-delete-dropdown-menus).
-    * There are options to edit the profiles username, password or profile data (avatar and bio).
+    * There are options to edit the profile's username, password, or profile data (avatar and bio).
-    * When the user chooses any of these, a relevant form is presented and is populated with current data if there is any.
+    * When the user chooses any of these, a relevant form is presented and populated with current data if there is any.
     * When the form is submitted, the relevant details are updated and a feedback message is provided.

     * Profile details edit form and message.